tigera-solutions/eks-networking-bootcamp/README.md

 ![catfacts-application](https://github.com/tigera-solutions/cc-aks-zero-trust-workshop/assets/104035488/868c7ccf-e215-41d6-91ab-635832700c50)

 There are also other objects that will be created.
-We will learn about them later in the workshop.
+We will learn about them later.

 > [!IMPORTANT]
 > Wait until all the pods are up and running to move to the next step.